-An idiom may be defined as a word or group of words whose meaning cannot be understood from a literal interpretation of each word.
+An idiom may be defined as a group of words whose meaning cannot be understood from a literal interpretation of the group of words.

-This is a piece of cake. = This is easy.
+Idiomatic English: The answer is a piece of cake.
+The answer is "2".

 Simple English: The answer is easy.
 The answer is "2".

 Why are idioms important?

 English is an idiomatic language.

 Native speakers of English use and understand idioms naturally and automatically.